syedabersabil/neuroscience-rag-chatbot/README.md

 1. Go to [vercel.com](https://vercel.com) and sign in
 2. Click **"Add New Project"**
 3. Import **syedabersabil/neuroscience-rag-chatbot**
-4. Add environment variables:
+4. Add environment variable:
-   - `NOMIC_API_KEY` = your Nomic API key
    - `GROQ_API_KEY` = your Groq API key
 5. Click **Deploy**

 ## How It Works

-1. **Embedding Generation**: The neuroscience text is split into chunks and embedded using Nomic AI
+1. **TF-IDF Indexing**: The neuroscience text is split into chunks and indexed using TF-IDF
-2. **Semantic Search**: User questions are embedded and matched against the knowledge base using cosine similarity
+2. **Keyword Search**: User questions are matched against the knowledge base using cosine similarity
 3. **Context Retrieval**: Top 3 most relevant chunks are retrieved
 4. **LLM Generation**: Groq LLM generates answers based on the retrieved context
 5. **Streaming**: Responses are streamed in real-time to the UI